 If you require any assistance assigning the above roles to a user account in your tenant, then please contact support for further guidance.

 To comply with Microsoft’s product roadmap for Office 365, Basic Authentication (Authentication using Office 365 login credentials) will no longer be utilized.
-Instead, all new Office 365 backup sets created will use Modern Authentication (A more secure user authentication method, using an app token for authentication).
+Instead, all new Office 365 backup sets created will use Modern Authentication (A more secure user authentication method, using token for authentication).

 The Office 365 Backup currently supports the backup of: